-1 INTENDED USE
+INTENDED USE

-For the direct quantitative determination of Estrone in human serum by chemiluminescence immunoassay (CLIA).
-For in vitro use only.
+For the direct quantitative determination of Estrone by enzyme immunoassay in human serum.
+For in vitro diagnostic use only.

-2 PRINCIPLE OF THE TEST
+PRINCIPLE OF THE TEST

-The principle of the following chemiluminescence immunoassay (CLIA) test follows the typical competitive binding scenario.
-Competition occurs between an unlabeled antigen (present in standards, control and patient samples) and an enzyme-labelled antigen (conjugate) for a limited number of antibody binding sites on the microwell plate.
+The principle of the following enzyme immunoassay test follows the typical competitive binding scenario.
+Competition occurs between an unlabeled antigen (present in standards, control and patient samples) and an enzymelabelled antigen (conjugate) for a limited number of antibody binding sites on the microwell plate.
 The washing and decanting procedures remove unbound materials.
-After the washing step, the luminescence substrate solution is added.
-The relative luminescence units (RLUs) are measured on a microtiter plate luminometer.
-The RLU values are inversely proportional to the concentration of estrone in the sample.
-A set of calibrators are used to plot a standard curve from which the amount of estrone in patient samples and controls can be directly read.
+After the washing step, the enzyme substrate is added.
+The enzymatic reaction is terminated by addition of the stopping solution.
+The absorbance is measured on a microtiter plate reader.
+The intensity of the colour formed is inversely proportional to the concentration of estrone in the sample.
+A set of standards is used to plot a standard curve from which the amount of estrone in patient samples and controls can be directly read.

-3 CLINICAL APPLICATIONS
+CLINICAL APPLICATIONS

 Estrone is a steroid like estriol and estradiol, belonging to the class of estrogens.
 The estrogens are involved in the development of female sex organs and secondary sex characteristics.
 Before the ovum is fertilized the main action of the estrogens is on the growth and function of the reproductive tract in order to prepare it for the fertilized ovum.
 During the follicular phase of the menstrual cycle the estrone level shows a slight increase.
 The production of estrone then increases markedly to peak at around day 13.
 The peak is of short duration and by day 16 of the cycle levels will be low.
-A second peak occurs at around day 21 of the cycle and if fertilization does not occur, then the production of Estrone decreases.
+A second peak occurs at around day 21 of the cycle and if fertilization does not occur, then the production of estrone decreases.

-4 PROCEDURAL CAUTIONS AND WARNINGS
+PROCEDURAL CAUTIONS AND WARNINGS

 - 1. Users should have a thorough understanding of this protocol for the successful use of this kit.
 Reliable performance will only be attained by strict and careful adherence to the instructions provided. - 2.
 Control materials or serum pools should be included in every run at a high and low level for assessing the reliability of results. - 3.
 When the use of water is specified for dilution or reconstitution, use deionized or distilled water. - 4.
 In order to reduce exposure to potentially harmful substances, gloves should be worn when handling kit reagents and human specimens. - 5.
 All kit reagents and specimens should be brought to room temperature and mixed gently but thoroughly before use.
 Avoid repeated freezing and thawing of reagents and specimens. - 6.
 A calibrator curve must be established for every run. - 7.
-The kit control should be included in every run and fall within established confidence limits. - 8.
+The controls should be included in every run and fall within established confidence limits. - 8.
 Improper procedural techniques, imprecise pipetting, incomplete washing as well as improper reagent storage may be indicated when assay values for the control do not reflect established ranges.